Vonng/pigsty/docs/r-ha.md

 After shutting down Postgres, Patroni tries to pull up the Postgres process again.
 If successful, the cluster returns to normal.

-If the PostgreSQL process cannot be pulled up properly, the cluster will automatically Failover.
+If the PostgreSQL process cannot be pulled up correctly, the cluster will automatically Failover.

 <details><summary>patronictl list results</summary>